pyrex8/atari_pygame/README.md

 *get_collision(first_object, second_object)*

 This is equivalent to the atari collision registers.
 Allows collision test between two objects (P0, M0, P1, M0, ,PF, BL) 0 = no collision, 1 = collision.

+*game_title(name)*

+Non Atari function, just for naming the pygame window.

+*background(screen, y, height, color)*

+This is equivalent to setting the background color register at scan line "y" and for the next "height" scan lines (remember they are interlaced).

 =================